Viaplay Xtra: Football

 The first match shown live was a 2019 UEFA European Under-21 Championship qualifier between the Netherlands and England on 1 September 2017.
 The channel also initially showed live coverage of the Primeira Liga (two games a week) & Segunda División (one game a week) as well as numerous club TV shows, including Dortmund TV and AC Milan TV.
-The channel also shows weekly highlights from the National League.
+The channel also showed weekly highlights from the National League.

 In 2019, FreeSports began airing Eredivisie and Serie A fixtures until 2021 alongside Premier Sports following the decline of online streaming service Eleven Sports, prior to securing rights to Major League Soccer (alongside Premier Sports (2019 only) and Sky Sports) until 2022.
 They also sealed exclusive rights to the 2018–19 Coupe de France from the quarter-final stage.
 In May, FreeSports secured rights for the 2019 FIFA U-20 World Cup, the 2019 Toulon Tournament, the 2019 Copa América (encore and highlights only) and the 2019 CONCACAF Gold Cup.

 In February 2020, FreeSports also added rights to the Japanese J-league after securing rights in the previous year to the Chinese Super League.
 In May, FreeSports added two European football rights: the Polish Ekstraklasa (until 2020–21) and Danish Superliga.
 FreeSports later confirmed it would broadcast the Primeira Liga in July along with the 2020 Taça de Portugal Final between the Portuguese O Clássico rivals Benfica and Porto on 1 August.
 From 27 November, the channel started showing matches from the 2020–21 Indian Super League season.
 In December, FreeSports began to broadcast Brazil's Série A; kicking off with Flamengo vs. Santos and Corinthians vs. São Paulo on 13 December.
 They also added Copa del Rey, with Premier Sports, and CONCACAF Champions League football that month.

 In 2022, the channel showed matches from that year's AFC Women's Asian Cup and EMF EURO (minifootball).

 Ice hockey

-The National Hockey League fronts the channel's ice hockey coverage with three games a week.
+The National Hockey League fronted the channel's ice hockey coverage with three games a week.
 Vancouver Canucks captain Henrik Sedin made the announcement on the channel's Twitter account.
 However, the first live coverage of Ice Hockey was between Nottingham Panthers and Mountfield HK in the 2017–18 Champions Hockey League.
-As well as NHL and CHL, the IIHF and SHL will also be shown live, while the Spengler Cup semi-finals and final will also be screened.
-The Ice Hockey World Championships are expected to be shown on FreeSports including live coverage of games featuring Great Britain.
+As well as NHL and CHL, the IIHF and SHL were also shown live, while the Spengler Cup semi-finals and final were also screened.
+The Ice Hockey World Championships were expected at this point to be shown on FreeSports including live coverage of games featuring Great Britain.

 In March 2018, it was announced that FreeSports would be televising the KHL Playoffs throughout March & April and later announced it had a 2-year extension to televise live KHL from the 2018–2019 season onwards.

-On 20 July 2018 FreeSports and the EIHL struck a deal that will see a live game shown every two weeks which will also feature highlights, starting with the forthcoming 2018/19 campaign.
+On 20 July 2018 FreeSports and the EIHL struck a deal that saw a live game shown every two weeks which also featured highlights, starting with the 2018/19 campaign.